openspur/yp-spur/README.md

 ## Getting Started

-Learn to use YP-Spur at our [wiki pages](https://github.com/openspur/yp-spur/wiki).
+Learn to use YP-Spur at the [documentation pages](./doc/README.md).

 ## Install
 ```